 I hope you now have an expanded sense of what you might be looking for!
 The most important thing to take away is that only you know what is most comfortable.
 No one else can tell you otherwise!

 Finding the most comfortable bike seat can be a long journey.
 For me, it certainly has taken a couple of decades of exploring seats before I found my perfect saddle.
 You will find yours too.
-To expedite the process, talk to your Cycling Expert here on Curated, and we’ll help you along your search!
+Happy riding!